 Rheaply’s VP of External Affairs, Tom Fecarotta, met with Vahan Tchakerian of Cogniac to discuss their organization’s mission and involvement in the SAP.iO Foundry Cohort.

-This is Part 1 of 3 in Rheaply’s discussions with other SAP.iO cohort members.
-Read the other Q&A’s with Ivaldi and Wise Systems
+This is Part 1 of 2 in Rheaply’s discussions with other SAP.iO cohort members.
+Read our other Q&A’s with Ivaldi.

 Tom: I’m going to steal this first question from an investor who asked us this.
 Give me the high school version of the boilerplate and the version for a college student who maybe knows a little bit about AI.

 Vahan: I always try to simplify things down.
 So we know our business, right, but when we introduce it to a new set of people, it’s always like, “what is AI?”
 Because AI is so universally used — everything is about AI today.
 For our purposes, we offer an AI platform — a software platform — where we’re working with a combination of neural networks and a deep learning component to automate visual inspection tasks.
 So anybody doing any sort of inspection is a candidate to use our solution.
 What’s really beneficial about what we do and how we do it is we’re offering a superhuman level of accuracy in work.
 In today’s world, inspections and products are super complex — at this rate, humans are missing stuff.
 We’re not only able to catch these things but catch them quickly, so we are really preventing any sort of downstream failures, etc. — that’s one of the benefits, along with more efficiency.